cccbr/runningatower/content/docs/120-ropes/index.md

 With natural fibre top ends, splicing was often needed because of wear at the garter hole and over the ground pulley.
 There was a common recommendation to order ropes longer than required to provide extra rope for repairs, with the excess being tied off at the wheel.
 With the much better wear properties of artificial fibre top ends this is not necessary.

 The need for repair of a tail end is more likely and this can be carried out by a Steeple Keeper competent in making a short splice.
 Note that this must be done using ‘tail end’ rope to provide suitably soft handling.
 Bell Hangers and Rope Makers can provide lengths of such rope, with one end finished with a whipping to prevent fraying (see Figure 3).
-Even if a tail end seems to be beyond repair, it is worth discussing this with a rope maker.
+Even if a tail end seems to be beyond repair, it is worth discussing this with a Rope Maker.
 There may be other options available which are cheaper than a new rope.

 ### Spare ropes